Dan5k1/Ray-Tracer/README.md

 # Ray-Tracer
 A fully functioning Ray Tracing program built from scratch in C++ by me.
-Unfortunately I should not publish the code openly to the public as per the request of my lovely professor, but I can show image outputs from the program and privately show the code to interested parties.
+This project is a great example of the marriage of mathematics and progeramming.
+It required a working knowledge of linear algebra, C++, OOP and algorithms.
+It was a very satisfying project to work on as the results are very visual and speak for themselves.

 Sample outputs from the raytracer: